-- We will be strictly limiting class sizes to no more than eight (8) students to allow for adequate distancing between class participants.
+- We will be strictly limiting class sizes to no more than nine (9) students to allow for adequate distancing between class participants.

-- We will provide disinfectant wipes and will require all benches and shared tools to be sanitized before and after each class.
+- We will provide disinfectant wipes and will require all benches and shared tools to be sanitized before each class.

 - All students, instructors, and staff are required to wear a properly-fitted mask that securely covers the nose and mouth while inside the school.

 - Anyone exhibiting any cold or flu-like symptoms—even if it is believed to be allergy-related—will not be allowed to enter the building.